simpletextbr/postits/README.md

 ### **Dependencies**

-Inside the 'IdeiaPostIt' folder you need to install all dependencies for all projects Backend and Frontend
+Inside the 'postits' folder you need to install all dependencies for all projects Backend and Frontend

 ```
 $ npm install